mjtalkiewicz/source-pair/README.md

 # source-pair
-Generate .c and .h file pairs.
+Generate new .c and .h file pairs.